Dharamsitejas/WebMarks/README.md

 - Isn't it funny how day by day nothing changes, but when you look back, everything is different?
 - Trying to change another person will not heal you.
 - Coincidence is God's way of remaining anonymous.
+- Watching someone else totally go for it can be incredibly upsetting to the person who's spent a lifetime building a solid case for why they themselves can't - Jen Sincero

 <hr>